Sometimes we win battles!

 “The Chairman reiterated at Wednesday’s AGM that the TE [Third Energy] holding sits in Barclays Non-Core (BNC).
 BNC was set up three years ago to house assets not core to our strategy, and will be folded back into the Group at the end of June, with c.£25bn of risk-weighted assets (including the TE holding) still on its books.
 We will sell our TE holding at some point, though there is no new driver of that or urgency to the situation.”

 Barclays continues to be a world leading financier of extreme oil and gas, and lags behind other high street banks on policy surrounding future investments in coal.
 So while this victory shows that we can win against Barclays, it’s not the end, it’s just the start.

 To keep the pressure on, please:

-1. Sign and SHARE the petition to get Barclays to divest from all fossil fuels.
+1. Support the campaign to get Barclays to divest from all fossil fuels.

 2. Tweet to make sure they don’t do a U-turn: Hey .@Barclays make sure you keep your promise to #divest from fracking in Rydale.
 What about #NoDAPL ? or SHARE on Facebook